-Until the Foundation was set up, no formal working group had been devoted to MDS.
-Since its inception, we have conducted 11 international symposia in Austria, the United Kingdom, the United States, Spain, Czech Republic, Sweden, France, Japan, Italy, Greece, and Scotland.
-The 12th International Symposium was held in Berlin, Germany, on May 8-11, 2013.
+Until the Foundation was established, no formal working group had been devoted to MDS.
+Since its inception, we have conducted 13 international symposia in Austria, the United Kingdom, the United States, Spain, Czech Republic, Sweden, France, Japan, Italy, Greece, Scotland, Berlin, and Washington, D.C.
+The 14th International Symposium will be held in Valencia, Spain on May 3-6, 2017